qmk/qmk_firmware/keyboards/preonic/keymaps/pcurt854/readme.md

 The left border, from top to bottom: Esc when tapped and ~ with Shift and ` with Command, Tab, Esc when tapped and Control when held, and One shot layer 5.

-The right border: Backspace, Tap dancing leader key, quotes, and Cap locks when tapped and Right shift when held.
+The right border: Backspace, Tap dancing leader key, quotes, and Layer 6.

-Bottom row, left to right: One shot modifier Left shift, Control, Option, Command, One shot layer 4, Enter, Space, Layer 3 double tap to toggle, Left, Down, Up, and Right.
+Bottom row, left to right: One shot modifier Left shift, Control, Option, Command, One shot layer 4, Enter, Space, Layer 3 double tap to toggle, Slash, Left, Down, and Right.

 ### Layer 1